openflighthpc/carbon-leaderboard/carbon-client/README.md

 ### Claiming a Device (Authenticating with Leaderboard)

 When collecting system information in the leaderboard it may be desired to optionally "claim" the device that is being sent.
 To do so, a user account will need to be created in the leaderboard and the `JWT_TOKEN` for the user will need to be set as the environment variable `AUTH_TOKEN`.

+### Silencing Output

+By default the script will print a one-line debug of the system specs when `send` is run.
+This can be silenced by setting the environment variable `QUIET` to `true`.